 If you have been diagnosed by a physician or medical practitioner as having a medical condition and it is interfering with your ability to work, Social Security Disability can assist you while you are recovering, or if you need to take time off from working your job to manage your symptoms when necessary.

 There are many diseases and health issues that affect a person in a very disabling way.
 Some are caused by pathogens in the environment, resulting in a virus, bacteria, parasite, or fungus.
 Lyme disease is an infectious disease caused by the bite of an infected tick and symptoms may become chronic post-infection.
 Other types of diseases may be caused by internal dysfunctions, such as autoimmune diseases like rheumatoid arthritis and multiple sclerosis.
-Symptoms may come and go, and at times be very disabling.
+Symptoms may come and go, and at times become severe and disabling.

 There are also diseases of the heart and lungs, such as coronary artery disease (blood flow obstruction).